nuuday/nuuday-android-bdc/README.md

 }
 ```

-In case the parent needs a return value, the first behavior to provide it, gets returned by the parent.
+In case the parent component needs a return value, the first behavior to provide it, gets returned by the parent.

-**It is recommended to move all component code into behaviors when refactoring with this library, to avoid lifecycle conflicts**
+**When refactoring with this library, it is recommended to move all component code into behaviors and not go for a hybrid approach, which can cause lifecycle complexity**

 ## Sample project
 A small ToDo app is used to illustrate the mechanism of Behavior Driven Components.

 ![](design/design_screenshot.png)

-The sample uses both a composable application, activity and fragment to illustrate the use of behaviors.
+The sample uses both a behavior driven application, activity and fragment.

 ## I have a component that needs to become behavior driven, but is not in the library?
 If you implement the IBehaviorDrivenComponent interface (IBehaviorDrivenFragment for example), you can hook any native component into a behavior driven architecture.

-This way you can start using behavior driven architecture on all native toplevel components.
+This way you can start using behavior driven architecture on all native toplevel components with lifecycles.

 License
 -------